TradeControl/tradecontrol.github.io/accounts/index.md

 #### PAYE

 In the past, to process PAYE it was necessary either to buy payroll software or pay an accountant.
 Today, the government provide simple PAYE Tools that run locally, sending wage submissions to the HMRC payroll service.
 The service calculates your employer and employee NI and Income Tax obligations.
-It shows outstanding amounts in the PAYE section of your business portal and updates your employees personal NI records.
+It shows outstanding amounts in the PAYE section of your business portal and updates your employee's personal NI records.

 #### VAT

-Vat is automatically calculated from VAT Codes and presented in the [Invoice Register]({{ site.url }}/tutorials/cash-book#invoice-register).
+Vat is automatically calculated from VAT Codes and presented in the [Invoice Statement]({{ site.url }}/tutorials/balance-sheet-web#vat).
 Prior to 2019, a business could enter this information directly into the VAT section of the portal.
 For some reason, the legislation was changed such that entry could only be made by MTD approved third party private software.
 Trade Control uses a low-cost [CSV import website]({{ site.url }}/tutorials/digital-tax) to address the issue.
 At some point this will be replaced with its own access if the law is not repealed.

 #### Company Tax Return